-A California felony conviction for obtaining a controlled substance by a forged or fraudulent prescription may be an aggravated felony because it is analogous to the federal offense of obtaining a controlled substance by fraud under 21 USC § 843(a)(3) (acquire or obtain possession of a controlled substance by misrepresentation, fraud, forgery, deception, or subterfuge).
-Obtaining a misdemeanor conviction, or reducing a felony to a misdemeanor ought to avoid aggravated felony status (although the offense still will cause deportability and inadmissibility as a drug conviction).
-See U.S. v.
-Robles-Rodriguez, U.S. v.
-Arrellano-Torres, supra (offense that by law has a maximum possible sentence of a year is not a felony for this purpose), and LaFarga v.
-INS, 170 F.3d 1213 (9th Cir.
-1999) (in moral turpitude context, reduction under P.C.
-17 has effect of creating a maximum one-year sentence for immigration purposes).

-A conviction for any forgery offense where a one-year sentence is imposed is an aggravated felony under 8 USC 1101(a)(43)(R).
+Although it does not involve trafficking, a California conviction for obtaining a controlled substance by a forged or fraudulent prescription may be an aggravated felony because it is analogous to the federal felony offense of obtaining a controlled substance by fraud under 21 USC § 843(a)(3) (acquire or obtain possession of a controlled substance by misrepresentation, fraud, forgery, deception, or subterfuge).
+See discussion of federal analogues and the felony/misdemeanor rule at Part II.
+A far better plea is simple possession or a straight fraud or forgery offense.
+A conviction for any forgery offense where a one-year sentence is imposed is an aggravated felony under 8 USC § 1101(a)(43)(R).